Pardons & Revenge

 Political Ally6/102018-05-31Crime: Campaign finance fraud — using straw donors to illegally funnel money

-D'Souza is a right-wing commentator who pleaded guilty to using straw donors.
-Trump pardoned him after D'Souza produced pro-Trump films and conspiracy theories.
+D'Souza is a conservative commentator who pleaded guilty to using straw donors.
+Trump pardoned him in 2018.
+D'Souza had previously produced political documentaries supportive of Trump.